-The Company does not use any contractual provisions to reclaim incentive components of remuneration from the Executive Chairman in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss of the Company.
+The Company does not use any contractual provisions to reclaim incentive components of remuneration from the Executive Chairman and the Executive Director and Chief Executive Officer in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss of the Company.

 The Group adopts a process where the executive Directors and key management personnel are reviewed and assessed for individual performance against set performance targets.
 Performance against these targets is a key factor determining their remuneration.
-On an annual basis, the RC reviews and makes recommendation to the Board for changes relating to the remuneration of the Executive Chairman, which includes increment and bonus, and will then submit its recommendation to the Board for approval.
+On an annual basis, the RC reviews and makes recommendation to the Board for changes relating to the remuneration of the Executive Chairman and Executive Director and Chief Executive Officer which includes increment and bonus, and will then submit its recommendation to the Board for approval.